UPLB Museum of Natural History: Public service activities

 For scientists and researchers, the museum is able to provide services such as scientific name verification, biological specimen identification, and provision of microbial cultures.

 The museum publishes its own peer-reviewed journal, Laksambuhay: The UPLB Journal of Natural History.

 Aside from hosting its own scientific gathering, i.e. CLADES 2017, to gather stakeholders of the Philippine natural history collections system and enhance the overall appreciation of natural history collections for increased networking and collaboration, the Museum also collaborates with other scientific organizations and societies in the holding of meetings and conferences, e.g. 25th SEAZA Conference (2018) and the 11th ANRRC International Meeting Philippines (2019) which highlighted the roles of biological resource centers, that includes museums, in the conservation, preservation, and utilization of animal, plant and microbial resources.

 Organization and administration

-The museum is headed by a Director which is appointed by the UPLB Chancellor for a term of three (3 years), renewable for at least two (2) terms.
-The Director is selected by the Chancellor traditionally from the set of eligible faculty nominees.
-During the Director's administration, he or she is supported by Coordinators which can be appointed from the regular personnel.
-To facilitate and assist the Director in administering improvements and execution of the mandates and functions of the Museum, coordinators of major functions (Research, Extension, Collections Management, Linkages and Academic Programs) are duly appointed.
+The museum is headed by a director which is appointed by the UPLB Chancellor for a term of three (3 years), renewable for at least two (2) terms.
+The director is selected by the Chancellor traditionally from the set of eligible faculty nominees.
+Coordinators of major functions (Research, Extension, Collections Management, Linkages and Academic Programs) assist the director in administering improvements and execution of the mandates and functions of the Museum.